 Product Catalog management to add and manage details of the products on sale

-Multiple Payment Methods for the buyers to add to the convenience of shopping on the marketplace.
+Multiple Payment Methods for the buyers to add to the convenience of shopping in the marketplace.

 To Sum It Up

-One can draw inspiration from the case studies of established marketplaces.
-Judging by how the established marketplaces have countered the chicken – egg paradox, it may be safe to assume that for marketplaces that are startups, onboarding vendors first is more prudent and feasible.
+One can draw inspiration from the case studies of established multi-vendor ecommerce marketplaces.
+Judging by how the established marketplaces have countered the chicken and egg problem, it may be safe to assume for online marketplaces that are startups, onboarding vendors first is more prudent and feasible.